-The most common utility scale solar installation was the solar power tower.
-These installations (rapid raptor roasters) consist of a field of sun-tracking mirrors which focus reflected solar energy onto a centrally located solar boiler mounted on a tower.
+The most common utility scale solar installations were solar power towers, though they are being displaced by fields of ground-mounted PV collectors.
+The power tower installations (rapid raptor roasters) consist of a field of sun-tracking mirrors which focus reflected solar energy onto a centrally located solar boiler mounted on a tower.
 The concentrated solar energy produces steam, which is fed to a steam turbine generator to produce electricity.
 Newer designs are experimenting with molten salt as the heat transfer fluid, which is used to generate steam for the turbine generator.
 Research is also underway to use molten salt storage to allow the plant to generate electricity when the sun is not shining.